Training for a marathon

 If you’re already doing some regular aerobic exercise (including brisk walking, jogging, running, swimming, rowing, cycling, going to aerobic exercise classes and using cardiovascular exercise machines at the gym), then you are likely to be relatively fit already and will progress faster.
 Ensure that you still factor in rest days and build up carefully.
 Eventually running for 60 minutes non-stop in training should be your minimum target – but if you can run further than this in training, then you will be better prepared for your main 16-week marathon training plan.

-Training for a marathon: Eating and drinking during training
+Eating and drinking during training

 Fuelling your marathon running and keeping correctly hydrated is as important as the training itself, so don't neglect this area.
 Drink plenty of water throughout the day to keep your fluid levels topped up, and make sure you carry a lightweight drinks bottle when running – particularly on hot days.
 For your nutrition, focus on slow release energy foods such as pasta and rice, which will ensure that you don’t run out of gas halfway through a training run.